 Welcome to Tanzania, our heritage land.
 Karibu!

-Tanzania is a lovely country, a country which is full of wonders.
-From hiking to the wilderness and from the wilderness to the beaches.
+Tanzania is a lovely country, a country which is full of wonders from hiking to the wilderness and from the wilderness to the sandy beaches.

-Tanzanian people are so generous, so kind and charming.
-There is a lot I can tell you about the Tanzanian people but today let me tell you a bit about hiking, the wilderness and the beaches.
+Tanzania people are so generous, kind and charming.
+There is so much I can tell you about the people of Tanzania but today let me tell you a bit about hiking, the wilderness and the beaches.

 While talking about hiking, I am definitely going to lead you to the tops of Tanzania’s peaks.
 These are